 Range of motion exercises as well as the manipulation or mobilization of the relevant toes or joints may help promote a reversal of bunion and hammertoe deformities.
 These services can be provided by a qualified physician or manual medicine specialist, or you may perform them at home after you've been sufficiently trained to do so and as part of your regular foot care routine.
 Other helpful exercises you can perform at home for bunions and hammertoes include the Big Toe Stretch and the Hammertoe Stretch and Mobilization, respectively.
 Several other top exercises for feet and toes are demonstrated on this page.
 Please note that these exercises will only be successful over the long term if you adopt footwear that allows your foot to function like a healthy bare foot inside your shoe.

 Natural Approaches & the Power of Prevention

 People who develop bunions often develop hammertoes, and vice versa, and many people who develop one or both of these problems ultimately end up undergoing surgery to “fix” the problem.
 Sadly, both of these problems are likely to recur if the underlying cause—conventional footwear—is not addressed.
 The best possible solution, then, is to avoid these problems in the first place, by adopting simple, effective, and natural approaches that treat your feet with the dignity and respect they deserve.
 There is power in prevention, and each and every one of us has the opportunity and the ability to thwart most foot and toe problems before they start.
-But knowledge is the key, and so we encourage you to share this article and the approaches mentioned in it with anyone whom you think might benefit.
+But knowledge is the key, and so we encourage you to share this article and the approaches mentioned in it with anyone whom you think might benefit from it.